A poster for the new documentary “Unveiled: Daisy Bates and Johnny Cash.”

 Among the things I spoke about during the pledge drive was my one experience interviewing Willie for a half-hour in South Florida in 2005.
 I was working for the Miami Herald, which had a partnership providing local news to PBS/NPR station WLRN.
 You can hear the interview and read a transcript here.

 During breaks in the Highwaymen show at Nassau Coliseum, we also talked about the unveiling of the Johnny Cash statue earlier that year in the U.S. Capitol, which I was excited to attend.
-He and a statue of civil rights pioneer Daisy Bates, unveiled earlier in the year, now represent Arkansas.
+His statue and one of civil rights pioneer Daisy Bates, unveiled earlier in the year, now represent Arkansas.
 Each state is allowed two statues, and Bates and Cash were selected by the Arkansas General Assembly in 2019.

 Interviewing Willie Nelson in Plantation, Florida on May 26, 2005.
 Photo: Candace West/Miami Herald